jane-russ/MADT8101/3.CLV & Customer Scoring /README.md

 ![CLVSuggestions](./img/CLVSuggestions.PNG)

 ## Segmentation by CLV
+Segment the customers into groups using the following features:
+* `CLV`
+*  `Meantime Between purchase`
+*  `Avg basket size`
-usings the following features: CLV, Meantime Between purchase, Avg basket size, Total visit per month (avg last 3 months), % Standard Set Bought, % Premium Set Bought
+*  `Total visit per month (avg last 3 months)`
+*  `% Standard Set Bought`
+*  `% Premium Set Bought`
+*  `lifetime`

+    Machine Learning such as classifications model can be used to segment customers into groups.
+Classification algorithms can help segment customers into different groups based on their CLV scores.
+Algorithms like decision trees, random forests, or support vector machines can learn from historical customer data and assign customers to appropriate segments based on their characteristics and CLV potential.

 ## Customer Scoring Criteria
-Creating a customer scoring system using Customer Lifetime Value (CLV) can be a valuable approach for understanding and segmenting customers based on their long-term value to your business.
+Developing a customer scoring system utilizing Customer Lifetime Value (CLV) can provide significant insights and enable effective customer segmentation based on their long-term value to Suki Teenoi.
+By assigning scores based on key classification features, such as the number of visits and the percentage of premium set purchases, we can establish a scoring framework:

-Scoring based on classification feature importance.
-In this case, we assume that it is no. visit and % premium set purchase using 1 visit (frequency) as 1 point using 1 premium set (larger basker size) as 3 points attached scheme pictures
+* each visit (frequency) contributes 1 point towards the score.
+* each premium set purchase (larger basket size) contributes 3 points towards the score.

+attached scheme pictures
 ## Loyalty Program Suggestion
 By using CLV as a basis for customer scoring, you can prioritize and personalize your interactions and marketing efforts.